kishanchoudhary/website/OTP/otp_manipulation.md

 ![](5.png)

- After i have entered the above OTP and clicked verify
+ After i have entered the above OTP and clicked verify code

 ![](6.png)

-i was able to verify the number which didn't belong to me :D
+I was able to verify the number which didn't belong to me :D

 ![](7.png)